permoller/CrudApp/README.md

 - Microsoft.EntityFrameworkCore.Sqlite: Sqlite is used as an in-memory database when executing automated tests.
 - Microsoft.EntityFrameworkCore.Design: Required when using EF Core Migrations to update the database schema.
 - Swashbuckle.AspNetCore: Used for exposing OpenAPI documentation and Swagger UI.
+- Xunit: Used for running automated tests.
-- Verify: Used for snapshot testing.
+- Verify: Used for snapshot assertions in tests.
+- Microsoft.AspNetCore.Mvc.Testing: Used for starting the application in integration tests.